 An Academic Feast Spread Over Three Days

-We are delighted to invite you to the 17th Annual INEBRIA Conference in Goa, India.
-Due to the global COVID-19 pandemic, the INEBRIA conference will be held in the form of a Hybrid Conference on September 22-24 of 2021.
-For the first time, the conference will combine an in-person event in Goa with virtual sessions for remote attendees.
+We are delighted to invite you to the 17th Annual INEBRIA Conference.
+Due to the global COVID-19 pandemic, the INEBRIA conference will be held in the form of an online conference on September 22-24 of 2021.

 Brief interventions can play an integral role in addressing the burden, harms, and societal costs associated with alcohol use.
 However, there is limited uptake of brief interventions in culturally diverse and low resource settings.
 This necessitates a critical appraisal of what we have achieved until now as a field and debate and discussion on the next steps for brief interventions in specific cultural contexts.

 We anticipate that the conference will provide an opportunity for practitioners, implementers, academics, policy-makers, and various other state actors to influence the agenda for brief interventions.
 Our ultimate goal is to change the way we conceptualize addictions care particularly in low resource settings.

 INEBRIA (International Network on Brief Interventions for Alcohol and Other Drugs) is an international network of researchers, policy makers, practitioners and other stakeholders interested in the potential of brief interventions in health and other settings to reduce the harms produced by alcohol and other drug use.
 It aims to provide global leadership in the development, evaluation and implementation of evidence-based practice in the area of early identification and brief intervention for hazardous and harmful substance use.

 The Generalitat of Catalonia (GENCAT) is the institutional system which forms the basis of the Catalonian government.
 The primary governmental institution of health in the region is the Department of Health of the Government of Catalonia.